Graphics by Maeve Huttner and Simru Sonmez-Erbil

 Alternative music has been a mainstay in Boston since the beginning, and in the ’80s and throughout the ’90s, the city became an alternative rock haven that would make even Seattle turn pale.
 Long gone were the days of musical unimpressiveness in this town; Boston was well-known as a rock 'n roll kind of place, and music fans would flock there to hear the new sounds local musicians were making.
 The Pixies started as UMass Amherst dropouts and ended up alt-rock sensations.
 "The Holiday Song" has a hard-driving tune and dark theme masked by an unassuming title; It comes from the Pixies' debut mini-LP, Come On Pilgrim.

-There's more where that alt-rock paradise came from in Boston's future; Be sure to catch Part 2 of this deep dive into the city's musical history on September 8th for more!
+There's more where that alt-rock paradise came from in Boston's future!
+Read part 2 of this deep dive into the city's musical history here.

 "Visions of Your Reality" – Ultimate Spinach (1968)